marcus67/gitsynchista/doc/tutorial.md

 ### Automatic Wake Up

-Although this has been mentioned above we repeat the special setting for working copy for reasons of completeness.
+Although this has been mentioned above we repeat the special setting for Working Copy for reasons of completeness.
 Due to Apple regulations most iOS apps are usually not allowed to stay active in the background.
-In case of a server application this is disadvantageous since usually the app (gitsynchista in this case) accessing the server will be running in the foreground.
+In case of a server application this is disadvantageous since usually the app accessing the server (gitsynchista in this case) will be running in the foreground.
 However, Apple allows apps a certain "grace period" between the point of time when they are pushed into the background and the point of time when they have to stop all background activity.
-Working Copy takes advantage of this and provides the WebDav service until the grace period is over. gitsynchista uses published URL schemes to activate the WebDav server of Working Copy and then uses the grace period to scan and sync files.
+Working Copy takes advantage of this and provides the WebDav service until the grace period is over. gitsynchista uses published URL schemes to activate the WebDav server of Working Copy and then uses the grace period to scan and sync files if the following parameter is set:

+	[repository]
+	working_copy_wakeup = True

+Note that - although this is a per-repository setting - the wake up is done only once before opening the GUI.
+This means that as soon as the grace period is over gitsynchista will generate runt-time errors when tring to scan or sync files with the Working Copy WebDav server.
+See this [ticket](https://github.com/marcus67/gitsynchista/issues/18).